openvinotoolkit/openvino_notebooks/notebooks/303-tensorflow-quantization-aware-training/README.md

 [TensorFlow](https://www.tensorflow.org) model for inference with [OpenVINO Toolkit](https://docs.openvinotoolkit.org/).
 For more advanced usage refer to these [examples](https://github.com/openvinotoolkit/nncf/tree/develop/examples).

-To make downloading and training fast, we use a [MobileNetV3Small](https://arxiv.org/pdf/1905.02244.pdf) model with the [Imagenette](http://cs231n.stanford.edu/reports/2015/pdfs/leonyao_final.pdf) dataset.
-Imagenette is a subset of 10 easily classified classes from the Imagenet dataset.
+To make downloading and training fast, we use a [ResNet-50](https://arxiv.org/abs/1512.03385) model with the [Imagenette](http://cs231n.stanford.edu/reports/2015/pdfs/leonyao_final.pdf) dataset.
+Imagenette is a subset of 10 easily classified classes from the ImageNet dataset.

 This tutorial consists of the following steps:
-- Training of FP32 model
+- Fine-tuning of FP32 model
 - Transform the original FP32 model to INT8
 - Use fine-tuning to restore the accuracy
 - Export optimized and original models to Frozen Graph and then to OpenVINO